csm/kairosdb-riemann-input/README.md

 Any tag in the "tags" list will be split into two parts, separated by a colon (`:`).
 If there are two non-empty parts, that becomes a tag as well.

 If you send queries to your KairosDB server, they will be ignored and unanswered.
+We could conceivably support that, but not now.